domgaulton/dg-tips/GIT/README.md

 * `git add {file}` - Add file or files updates so that git tracks it, use `.` to add all updated files

 ## Un-add (unstage / remove) from repository
+* `git reset HEAD` - Removes all changes that you've done on the branch
 * `git reset HEAD {file}` - Removes (unstages) file

 ## Remove file / directory from git